Experimental Design and Statistics in Preclinical Research...

 FOR WHOM: The course is open to all students in the Medical Science Division as part of Skills Training, and all new Graduate students are encouraged to attend.
 This is particularly relevant to those before they embark on experiments.
 Students and post-docs who are further along in their studies have reported to find it useful, and are also welcome to attend.
 If you are not sure whether it is relevant to you feel free to contact firstname.lastname@example.org

-WHEN: The course will be repeated on the following dates, on a first-come first- serve basis in October & November 2018, February, March, May (TBC) and June 2019 (see register).
+WHEN: The course will be repeated on each term on a first-come first- serve basis (see register).